17+ Low-Prep Fun Games to Play in Class for All Grades (Updated in 2024!)

 On a jumbled grid of 16 letters, the goal of Boggle is to find as many words as possible.
 Up, down, left, right, diagonal, how many words your students can come up with on the grid?

-There are many free Boggle templates online for distance learning and physical classroom.
+There are many free Boggle templates online for distance learning and physical classrooms.
 Stack up some and give them out to your students as a pleasant surprise at the end of the class.

 Excellent for students' vocabulary development, Apples to Apples is a hilarious board game to add to your classroom collection.
 There are two types of cards: Things (which generally feature a noun) and Descriptions (which contain an adjective).